 The Statutes define the objectives of the ICTV.
 These are:

-(i) to develop an internationally agreed taxonomy for viruses; (ii) to develop internationally agreed names for virus taxa; (iii) to communicate taxonomic decisions to the international community of virologists; (iv) to maintain an Index of agreed names of virus taxa.
+(i) to develop an internationally agreed taxonomy for viruses and other mobile genetic elements (MGEs) that are part of the virosphere (hereafter termed: “viruses”); (ii) to develop internationally agreed names for virus taxa; (iii) to communicate taxonomic decisions to the international community of virologists; (iv) to maintain an Index of agreed names of virus taxa.

 Comment: The Index is currently maintained online as the Master Species List, accessible at http://ictv.global/msl